mateors/golang/mutex.md

 * Read only mode: multi process can be read but not written
 * Write only mode: single co process can be written but not readable

+## Semaphore
+The semaphore is the concept that allows In-N-Out to receive 4 orders in a restaurent concurrently (actually in parallel), causing everyone else to sit and wait.

+### Let's compare a mutex to a sempahore
+* If a mutex is concerned with ensuring a single thread ever accesses code exclusively
+* a semaphore is concerned with ensuring at most N threads can ever access code exclusively.

+> a semaphore is a more generalized version of a mutex

+### What's the point of giving exclusive access to N threads?
+The point is that in this scenario you are purposefully constraining access to a resource therefore protecting that resource from overuse.

+> **mutex**: constrains access to a 1 single thread, to guard a critical section of code.

+> **semaphore**: constrains access to at most N threads, to control/limit concurrent access to a shared resource

+### When using a semaphore how do you figure out the value of N for how many threads to limit?
+Unfortunately there is no hard and fast rule and the final number of N is going to depend on many factors.
+A good place to start is by benchmarking and actually hitting your shared resource to see where it starts to fall over in terms of performance and latency.

 ## Resource
 * [Mutex Fundamentals](https://www.sohamkamani.com/golang/mutex)
 * [rwMutex](https://dev.to/qvault/golang-mutexes-what-is-rwmutex-for-57a0)